-We used to play this game in elementary school gym class called “stuck in the mud.”
-It was like a game of tag, but if you were tagged, you had to stop running and stand in place — stuck in the mud.
+We used to play this game in elementary school gym class called Stuck in the Mud.
+It was like Tag, but if you were tagged you had to stop running and stand in place — stuck in the mud.
 In order to get unstuck, someone had to crawl between your legs, and only then were you free to run around again.

 Stuck.
 And there’s nothing I can do about it but stand around and wait.

 Today I graduated from college.
 I turned in my last online final, which means that I officially completed my bachelor’s degree in journalism and media studies.
 This is an accomplishment that I have been planning for and working toward since I was an awkward, brace-faced high schooler.

 This is the part where you move on to the next chapter of life.
 After 22 years of schooling, this is the time when you finally begin the life you’ve been preparing for.